Short- vs. long-term disability insurance: How it works

 Long-Term Disability Insurance

 Like it sounds, long-term disability insurance can help protect your paycheck for an extended period.
 If you are looking at a longer recovery or a more serious condition, this is where long-term disability insurance is useful.
-Depending on your specific plan or when you’re able to return to work, you may receive benefits for up to two years, five years, ten years, or even until you retire.
+Depending on your specific plan you may receive benefits if you remain disabled for up to two years, five years, ten years, or even to social security retirement age.

-Here are some common causes of long-term disability insurance:
+Here are some common reasons you may use long-term disability insurance:

 - Mental illnesses